Facts About Children's Hospital Los Angeles

 Big Care for Small Hearts

 The Heart Institute at Children’s Hospital Los Angeles is a worldwide leader in the treatment of heart disease and lung disorders in children.
 It is one of the busiest cardiac programs in the country, and serves as a global patient referral center.
-Physicians here provide care to about 8,000 children a year.
+Physicians here provide care to about 8,000 children per year.

 Top Medical Staff